sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

 Refactored parts of `WhoOwesWhat.Service.Net8`:
 - Added project references from this project to `WhoOwesWhat.Domain.Net8` and `WhoOwesWhat.DataProvider.Net8`
 - Added required services to dependency container via `AddControllers(...)` in `Program.cs`
-- Refactored dependecies for controllers
+- Refactored dependecies for controllers and made the endpoints `Async()`

 ## Create new DataProvider Project